NoCRT/SFML-Space-Shooter/VSCode (new)/README.txt

 ^   Give player invul frames after hitting an asteroid ^   Make player opaque during invul frames
 ^   Improved drawing (fps increase from 90 to 120 (around 25% increase) - debugHub  |   increase from 120 to 180 - no debugHud
-^   Improved drawing again using pointers. framerate now at the 250 cap all the time ^   Detie counters from framerate
+^   Improved drawing again using pointers and references to reduce amount of data copied per frame. framerate now at the 250 cap all the time
-#   Draw using refernce to test hitboxes
+^   Detie couning and calculating from from framerate.
+Prevents respawn timers from being slowed or increased by framerate ^ Recreate laser delay so it only resets when the space bar is set. (allows for user to not fire and then be ready to fire when the need to rather than wait for delay to pass)

 #   Create managers for entities to manage various looping functions like update. (removes the need for multiple update cycles, allows collision to be moved to each class by filtering existing entities
 #	Create canCollide variable and function in entity class (move from player to entity)
-*	Use C++ rand for better random generation (tried before but wansn't functional)
-#   Allow player to move anywhere within the window bounds
 # Scale graphics with window size. (use viewports and cameras)

-\   Make sound and music manager dynamic to cut out sound stops
+\ Make sound and music manager use a dynamic storage type to cut out sound stops when new sound is played
-\   Create player drift to recreate ambient movment in space
+\ Create ship momentum to recreate ambient movment in space
 \	Incorporate laserDelay and other timers into classes (clean up main.cpp)
-\   Recreate laser delay so it only resets when the space bar is set. (allows for user to not fire and then be ready to fire when the need to rather than wait for delay to pass)
 \   Create algorithm that detects if a laser will hit an asteroid (to preload values to allow stop lasers from being expired at same time)
 \   Create different laser sets (dual, quad ect)
 \   Create collision detection that allows for better hitbox registration